 To the south, you'll find some tall grass with a variety of wild Pokémon in it.

 Rare.
-Can show up in a horde (4x Minun, 1x Plusle in X; 1x Minun, 4x Plusle in Y).
+Appears by itself in Pokémon Y only.
+Can also rarely show up in a horde (4x Minun, 1x Plusle in Y; 1x Minun, 4x Plusle in X)

 Keep heading west until you find some Twins.
 The Twins, Faith & Joy, use a Plusle L11 and a Minun L11, and you have to fight them in a Double Battle.
 Focus on taking out one of them at a time.